- [Total: 1 Average: 2]

 In one of the many poor decisions that led to his line of capital drying up, was that Martinez paid Richard Gere $10 million to star in The Flock, which was apparently far more than double his usual salary.
 Once production on The Flock ended, Martinez fired director Andrew Lau (Infernal Affairs) and he tried to recut and reshoot the film himself.
 Martinez’s previous directing experience was helming a straight to video Jean-Claude Van Damme movie Wake of Death and a Jerry Springer pic Citizen Verdict.
 Richard Gere wisely convinced him to hire Niels Mueller to help rework The Flock.

-While the film was having surgery done to it, Martinez released Harsh Times and the awful Van Wilder sequel and both were duds.
+While the film was having surgery done to it, Martinez released Harsh Times and the awful Van Wilder sequel and both were flops that cost far more to market than to make.
 The Flock was set to be released theatrically in the US through MGM, but the wannabe mogul burned his bridges with MGM after not paying for prints and advertising for Harsh Times and leaving MGM with the bill.

-Cash strapped, Martinez couldn’t pay for marketing and distribution for his productions The Flock and his $24 million pic I Could Never Be Your Woman.
+With his company now drained of capital from funding a small slate of movies and having no income returned from the two theatrical releases — The Flock was now left without a distributor and in the hands of a foolish producer buried in debt.
+Martinez couldn’t pay for marketing and distribution for his more more expensive productions The Flock and his $24 million pic I Could Never Be Your Woman.
 The Flock ended up being dumped straight to video by The Weinstein Company in 2008, which only picked up the movie for a video release and also unloaded I Could Never Be Your Woman without a theatrical release.

-The Flock was released overseas to a small $7.1 million across numerous distributors and $2.7 million from Spain was the strongest showing and the film went straight to video in Germany.
+The Flock was released overseas to a small $7.1 million across numerous distributors and $2.7 million from Spain was the strongest showing and it went straight to video in Germany.